 How to safeguard your home from carbon monoxide

-In our guest blog, Jennifer Rice, BC’s Parliamentary Secretary for Emergency Preparedness, talks about the importance of carbon monoxide alarms.
+In our guest blog, Lisa Barrett from Emergency Management BC's Public Education and Online Communications team, talks about the importance of carbon monoxide alarms.

 I have a smoke alarm.
 Do I need a carbon monoxide (CO) alarm?